 With the Fishermen and Scientists Research Society (FSRS), Jade has conducted collaborative science with fish harvesters across the Maritimes on topics such as ghost gear, bait use, V-notching, catch data analysis, and environmental monitoring.
 She graduated with a Bachelor of Science (Honours) in Marine Biology with a minor in Sustainable Aquaculture and Fisheries Ecology from Memorial University, Newfoundland.
 Her focus is invertebrates, with a love for all things creepy and crawly!
 Jade’s Honours research project focused on reproduction in thyasirid bivalves.
 She has also worked with lobster, scallops, snow crabs, and Jonah crabs.
 Jade is passionate about baking, knitting, science fiction, and her pet hedgehogs, sugar gliders, and axolotls.

-The FGCAC is comprised individuals representing different aspects of the fishing industry in Atlantic Canada.
+The FGCAC is composed of individuals representing different aspects of the fishing industry in Atlantic Canada.
 Each Director brings their own unique expertise and perspectives forward to prevent and develop sustainable solutions to end-of-life fishing gear and abandoned, lost, and discarded fishing gear (ALDFG).
 The Board helps manage and supervise individual FGCAC Action Teams, which focus on specific areas of concern such as responsible disposal and fishing gear land and ocean retrieval.
 The Board meets monthly, in which the term of office is one year or until their successors are so elected.
 FGCAC members may elect Directors by resolution at each Annual General Meeting of the members.